Research

 H. Balasundaram, A. Thangaraj.

-Submitted to International Symposium on Information Theory, 2026. arXiv.
+Accepted to International Symposium on Information Theory, 2026. arXiv.
+EE Research Symposium Slides

 Research in Online Convex Optimization

-Our analysis is geometric in nature.
-At each step, we demonstrate that either the area or the perimeter of the constraint sets shown decreases.
-Since the initial region has finite area and perimeter, this process cannot continue indefinitely.
-This yields a simultaneous upper bound on both regret and constraint violation.
+We show that incurring a constraint violation reduces either the area or the perimeter of the constraint sets shown, and this process cannot continue indefinitely.
+This yields a simultaneous upper bound on both the regret and the constraint violation.

-- Breaking the $O(\sqrt{T})$ Cumulative Constraint Violation Barrier while Achieving $O(\sqrt{T})$ Static Regret in Constrained Online Convex Optimization
+1. Breaking the \(O(\sqrt{T})\) Cumulative Constraint Violation Barrier while Achieving \(O(\sqrt{T})\) Static Regret in Constrained Online Convex Optimization

 H. Balasundaram, Karthick Krishna Mahendran, Rahul Vaze.